KomisD/-Optimization-Techniques-in-MATLAB/README.md

 # Optimization-Techniques-in-MATLAB

 ## Overview
 This repository contains MATLAB implementations of three optimization methods for unconstrained minimization of multivariable functions: Steepest Descent, Newton's Method, and the Levenberg-Marquardt Method.
-Developed by Dimos Kompitselidis (AEM 9985), these algorithms showcase different approaches to minimize functions with varying parameters and initial conditions.
+Developed by Dimos Kompitselidis, these algorithms showcase different approaches to minimize functions with varying parameters and initial conditions.

 ## Methods
 ### Steepest Descent